11 Great Geeky Math Tattoos

 Juan Barredo spotted this lovely set of Maxwell’s Equations on the back of a fellow attendee at the Space Frontier Foundation’s NewSpace Conference in Washington D.C.
 The equations, which relate to space-time formulations, certainly fit in at a place like that.

+Special thanks to Discover magazine’s Science Tattoo Emporium, which is loaded with great math and science tattoos (as the name implies).
 I know plenty of you Flossers have tattoos and when we posted the librarian and book tattoos articles, many of you posted your own photos of tattoos that fit in those categories.
 So do any of you math-lovers have formulas or mathematical symbol tattoos?
 If so, please share them in the comments!